ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Parsing allows the presence of the additional field `tskv` without the equal sign or a value.
 This field is ignored.

+For input format columns with unknown names will be skipped if setting [input_format_skip_unknown_fields](../operations/settings/settings.md#settings-input-format-skip-unknown-fields) is set to 1.

 ## CSV {#csv}

 Comma Separated Values format ([RFC](https://tools.ietf.org/html/rfc4180)).